10up/simple-podcasting/readme.txt

 Repeat for each podcast you would like to create.

-=== Add content your podcast ===
+=== Add content to your podcast ===

- * Create new post and assign it to one or more Podcasts in the Podcast meta box.
+ * Create a new post and assign it to one or more Podcasts using the panel labeled Podcasts.
  * Upload or embed an audio file into this post using any of the usual WordPress methods.
+If using the new block-based WordPress editor (referred to as Gutenberg), insert a Podcast block.
+Only one Podcast block can be inserted per post.
- * Optionally, use the Podcasting meta box to mark explicit content or closed captioning available and to optionally specify one media item if the post if you have more than one in your post.
+ * For more advanced settings, use the Podcasting meta box to mark explicit content or closed captioning available and to optionally specify one media item if the post if you have more than one in your post.
+In Gutenberg, these are the block settings that appear in the sidebar when the podcast block is selected.

 === Submit your podcast feed to Apple Podcasts ===